lupomontero/developers.laboratoria.la/README.md

 cross-pollination across teams**.
 The community has a bunch of resources to enable collaboration, sharing and support among devs.

-The DevsChapter **also serves as the purpose of providing design, implementation and collaboration guidelines**.
+The DevsChapter **also serves the purpose of providing design, implementation and collaboration guidelines**.

 As part of the team at Laboratoria, we invite you to familiarise yourself with